GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersExemptedUser">plugin.@PLUGIN@.exemptedUser</a>
 :       The email of a user that should be exempted from requiring code owner
         approvals.\
-        If a user is exempted from requiring code owner approvals changes that are uploaded by this user are automatically code-owner approved.\
+        If a user is exempted from requiring code owner approvals patch sets that are uploaded by this user are automatically code-owner approved.\
         Can be specified multiple times to exempt multiple users.\
         The configured value list can be extended on project-level by setting [codeOwners.exemptedUser](#codeOwnersExemptedUser) in